alphagov/paas-developer-docs/docs/getting_started/limitations.md

 Note that IP restrictions only apply to use of the command line client; there is no restriction on access to your deployed apps, which are available to everyone.

-## Custom buildpacks are not supported
+## Custom buildpacks and .NET are not supported

 Cloud Foundry uses buildpacks to provide runtime and framework support for applications in different languages.